Tattoo FAQ

 • Tattoo appointment cancellations with less than 48 hours will be billed for half the scheduled session, subject to collections.

-• Day-of-tattoo cancellations will be billed for up to the entire session, subject to collections.
+• Day-of-tattoo cancellations will be billed for the entire session, subject to collections.

 • No-call-no-shows, on any appointment, will not be rescheduled, forfeit any deposits/fees and all scheduled appointments, and will be billed for the full session, subject to collections.

-• If I (Tanya) cancels inside the 72 hour window, $50 will be credited toward the next session.
+• In the rare case that Tanya cancels within the 72-hour window, $50 will be credited toward the next session.

-Inclement weather, natural disasters, acts of terrorism, or other unforeseen acts from the Universe that affect the studio, are generally exempt (case-by-case basis).
+Inclement weather, natural disasters, acts of terrorism, or other unforeseen acts from the Universe that affect the studio are generally exempt (on a case-by-case basis).

-Late arrivals: Due to limited time-frames, if you are more than 5-10 minutes late, you will need to be rescheduled with a fee.
-If you are more than 15 minutes late it is considered a no-show, subject to fees. (see above) and I reserve the right to leave the studio.
-If you cancel/reschedule a tattoo appointment, know that it may take up to 6-9+ months to get back in, or result large time gaps in-between sessions.
+Due to limited time-frames, you must be rescheduled with a fee if you are more than 5-10 minutes late.
+If you are more than 15 minutes late and have yet to communicate, it is considered a no-show, subject to fees. (see above) and Tanya reserves the right to leave the studio.
+If you cancel/reschedule a tattoo appointment, know that it may take up to 6-9+ months to get back in or result in considerable time gaps in between sessions.
 Habitual reschedules may not be rescheduled.
 Rare exceptions on a case-by-case basis.
-For unexpected acts of the Universe, I will be in touch.
+For unexpected acts of the Universe, we will be in touch.

 16) How do I make an appointment?